kubealex/rhel4edge/README.md

 *rhel4edge_instances* will hold the values for the **cluster name**, that will be used both for the hostname and the name of the microshift instance, and the **cluster role** of the instance, for enforcing placement rules.

 - Add your VM host relevant information into inventory file. **sudo** privilege must be enabled for the user running the automation.
-Since we are running in an Execution environment, ensure you are able to SSH to the VM Host before you start.
+Since we are running in an Execution Environment, ensure you are able to SSH to the VM Host before you start.
 - The default kickstart (present as a template in *templates* folder) uses the id_rsa.pub key in the repo for user **redhat** (password: redhat)
 - Files to be placed in the **root** folder of this repo:
 *pullSecret* - The pull secret for Red Hat images that can be obtained here [https://console.redhat.com/openshift/install/pull-secret](https://console.redhat.com/openshift/install/pull-secret)